Derwent Heritage Trail - Edale to Matlock (★★★★☆)

 Chatsworth House

-Having passed the house, it is much quieter, and here I took the chance to stop at some benches, surrounded by what I presume are rather posh sheep (and presumably this grass is the sheep equivalent of Waitrose).
-Once more I wonder if sheep and cows enjoy their surroundings or just want to get on with having some food.
+And with the house now behind me, the onward route is much quieter - and here I took the chance to stop at some benches, surrounded by sheep (I presumably this Chatsworth Grass is the sheep equivalent of shopping at Waitrose).
+And once more I wonder if sheep and cows enjoy their surroundings, or if they just want to get on with having some food.

-But leaving these thoughts behind, and eventually having exited the park, the next section sees some walking through some quiet fields on the way to Rowsley.
+But leaving these thoughts behind - and eventually having exited the park - the next section continues across some quiet fields, on the way to Rowsley.

 Walking the fields to Rowsley